g1y5x3/g1y5x3.github.io/_drafts/Phi-3-vision.md

 [Phi-3-vision](https://huggingface.co/microsoft/Phi-3-vision-128k-instruct)
 which is a 4.2B model that takes both text and image as input for chat applications.

-- text and image preprocessor
+- Text and Image Preprocessor
-- image embedding and token merging
+- Image Embedding and Token Merging
-- transformer decoder
+- Transformer Decoder

 ## Text and Image Preprocessor
 In order to use [CLIPVisionModel](https://huggingface.co/docs/transformers/en/model_doc/clip#transformers.CLIPVisionModel) as the image tokenizer, the size for